Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Online RL Experimental Details

 \subsection{Optimization}

 For our RL agent, we use SAC-discrete~\citep{christodoulou2019soft}.
-Both critics as well as the policy are optimized with Adam with a learning rate of $3e-4$.
+Both critics as well as the policy are optimized with Adam \citep{kingma2014adam} with a standard learning rate of $3e - 4$.
 Replay buffer size is set to the standard $1$ million transitions.
 We update both critics and the policy every step of environment interaction and sample uniformly from the replay buffer to do so.
 Unlike \citet{christodoulou2019soft}, we follow a similar convention to \citet{haarnoja2018soft} and automatically optimize $\alpha$.
-We choose a target entropy of $-\log{|\mathcal{V}|}$, except for CoinRun domains, where we use $\frac{1}{2} \cdot \log{|\mathcal{V}|}$.
-A negative target entropy may not make sense for a discrete distribution, but we found that any other choice led to extremely unstable optimization due to runaway $\mathcal{Q}$ estimates.
-This hints that SAC may not be well-adjusted to discrete-action sparse-reward domains, as argued by \citet{zhou2022revisiting}.
+We choose a target entropy dependent on the domain: $0.1$ for AntMazes, $0$ for Kitchen, and $0.5$ for CoinRun, though we find this hyperparameter to be relatively unimportant.
+More importantly, we found a large batch size crucial to good performance in AntMaze, where we use a batch size of $4096$.
+For other tasks, we use a batch size of $64$.
+Other hyperparameters are kept to their default values following SPiRL.
+Baselines are kept with original hyperparmeters for the domains they studied, and given it was the critical hyperparameter for our method, we tune batch sizes for SSP and SPiRL, but find default hyperparameters perform best.
+Because SFP is so expensive to run, we do not have the computational budget to tune hyperparameters.

-For AntMaze we train for $10$ million steps, for Kitchen we train for $2$ million, and for CoinRun we train for $500,000$ or til policy divergence.
-All numbers come from $5$ random seeds of training, evaluated over $100$ rollouts of the deterministic policy.
-To avoid biasing numbers, we simply report the final average deterministic performance of the policy, even in cases when performance is better earlier in training.
+For AntMaze we train for $10$ million steps, for Kitchen we train for $2$ million, and for CoinRun we train for $1.5$ million steps.
+All numbers come from $5$ random seeds.